expajp/reredos/README.md

 Everyone interacting in the Reredos project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/reredos/blob/master/CODE_OF_CONDUCT.md).

 ## Release Notes
+### 0.1.3 - August 4, 2019
+* Fixed bugs below:
+  * it accepted consecutive dots
+  * it accepted dots as first or last character of domain
+* The limit for the number of characters of email address changes from 256 to 254

 ### 0.1.2 - July 29, 2019
 * Fixed a bug, that it accepted dots as first or last character of username